1BobC/domex-6/README.md

 "Add stylesheet.CSS for udemy 51 addng and removing classes" "Complete udemy 52 in jscriptA.js and start 53" "Complete #53 events eg click and #54 creating and deleting elements Create jscriptB.js for #55 event bubbling and delegation"
+"Complete #55 in jscriptA.js not jscriptB.js Create indexA.html for #56 more DOM events with jscriptB.js"